Ascending Order

 What is Ascending Order and Descending Order?

-Ascending order is an arrangement from smallest to largest value.
+Ascending order is an arrangement from the smallest to the largest value.
 For example, {4, 7, 10, 13} are numbers arranged in ascending order.
 While arranging numbers in ascending order, we write the smallest value first and then we move forward towards the larger values.

 What is the Ascending Order Sign?